maldil/RefactoringMiner/README.md

 	    <version>1.0.2</version>
 	</dependency>

-# How to build RefactoringMiner
+# How to build Python-adapted RefactoringMiner
-Building RefactoringMiner could be slidly complex due to Eclips-JDT paser.
-You have to build the Eclips-JDT paser ([https://github.com/maldil/PyEclipsJDTParser](https://github.com/maldil/PyEclipsJDTParser)) locally and install it to the local Maven repository before building RefactoringMiner.
+Building Python-adapted RefactoringMiner could be slidly complex due to Eclipse-JDT paser.
+You have to build the Eclipse-JDT paser ([https://github.com/maldil/PyEclipsJDTParser](https://github.com/maldil/PyEclipsJDTParser)) locally and install it to the local Maven repository before building RefactoringMiner.

 # Research
 ## How to cite RefactoringMiner